Why file a continuation application before your patent is granted?

 Hindsight is perfect

-The problem for patent owners is that they cannot prophetically block all the ways in which competitors will nearly copy the patented product without infringing the claims.
+The problem for patent owners is that they cannot prophesy all the ways in which competitors will nearly copy the patented product without infringing the claims.
 Only time will tell how clever folks can get in designing around patents.

 A continuation application can serve as a placeholder, something to reserve your rights while you figure next steps.
 In fact, the continuation application may contain a single claim upon initial filing.
-The plan would be to replace the placeholder claim with updated claims after the patent owner has an opportunity to see how the marketplace is reacting to their issued patent.
+Afterwards, you can replace the placeholder claim with updated claims after having an opportunity to see how the marketplace is reacting to their issued patent.
 When it becomes clear how competitors are attempting to design around the claims of the granted patent, the patent owner may then file a Preliminary Amendment to replace the placeholder claim in the continuation application with strategically drafted claims aimed at covering the competing products while still finding support in the specification.

 When must a continuation application be filed?

 A continuation application is also known as a “child” application while the pending application to which it claims priority is the “parent” application.
 A child application must be filed while the parent application is pending – i.e., not abandoned or issued.

 It’s too late to file a continuation application after the parent patent application has issued.
 Therefore, it’s critical to plan ahead and time the payment of the issue fee to give yourself enough time to file the continuation.

 To err on the side of caution, it’s best to have the continuation prepared and ready to be filed at the time you pay the issue fee.
 If that is not possible or you prefer to pay the issue fee sooner, then it would be prudent to have to continuation ready within a couple of weeks after paying the issue fee.
 At a minimum, you can file the continuation promptly with a single placeholder claim and go back with a Preliminary Amendment to add more claims.